 Rather than waste computers or spend precious staff time rearranging rooms, make half your computers available for remote use only.

 How do you plan out tech resources if you don’t know whether classes will be online, remote, or in person?
 How do you prepare for the possibility of future campus closures or an on-again-off-again model?

 The long term impact of COVID-19 on higher education is unknown, but you can act now to limit the budget impact on your school.
-With LabStats reports and the Remote Access Tool, you can make smart cuts, maximize the hardware you already have, and ensure students have access to campus technology whether they’re on campus or not.
+With LabStats reports and the Remote Access Dashboard, you can make smart cuts, maximize the hardware you already have, and ensure students have access to campus technology whether they’re on campus or not.